Sascha-T/trolling-pascal/README.md

+# DO NOT TAKE THIS SERIOUSLY
+this is an "anti-code golfed" solution to a funny uni problem for a uni I'm not even in, hi pascal btw
+## we love jit we love jit we love jit

 # Assignment 1 - Hangman game

 Hangman is a guessing game for two players.
 The first player thinks of a word and the second player tries to guess it by consecutively suggesting letters with only a fixed amount of wrong guesses allowed.